jbremz/physics-mi/experiments/001-f-equals-ma/README.md

 ### Experiment 5

 Following on from Experiment 4, I've changed the data input distribution (to be uniform in the _input_) to show that it alters the skew of the transformed unit square at the `preacts` stage.
 This makes intuitive sense as it focuses the model's performance more on the smaller values.

+### Experiment 6

+I hand-crafted my own algorithm to see where what really mattered and if I really understood what was going on.
+Didn't do too bad a job although it wasn't optimal.

+### Experiment 7

+I took the hand-crafted model from Experiment 6 and optimised it further with backprop.
+The results were interesting in reintroducing the skew but not really changing the y-displacement at `preacts` stage.